rolling-scopes-school/tasks/epam/async-race.md

 - Design UI elements for car management and race controls.
 - Utilize fetch for server communication, and handle promises for asynchronous tasks.
 - Create animations for car movements using TypeScript and CSS.
-- Ensure responsiveness and compatibility across different devices and browsers.

 ## Requirements to commits and repo